-Access to the best available therapies, including clinical trials, as well as treatment overseen by a multidisciplinary team, are crucial to achieving the best outcomes for anyone with metastatic disease.
+Some patients will have recurrent disease on initial presentation.
+Others may present with symptoms of recurrent disease after a previous cancer diagnosis.
+Access to the best available therapies, including clinical trials, as well as treatment overseen by a multidisciplinary team, are crucial to achieving the best outcomes for anyone with recurrent disease.